tawiesn/docker_trilinos/README.md

 __Note:__ Alternatively, you can also use ssh as protocol instead of https.

 ## Create the docker image
-Change to the `dev_jupyter` folder in the repository
+Change to the `dev-jupyter` folder in the repository
 ```
 cd docker_trilinos/dev-jupyter
 ```